-Greetings from Auschwitz: A Book About Postcards from the Worst Holiday Ever
+Greetings from Auschwitz: A Book about Postcards from the Worst Holiday Ever

 Do you remember what you thought of it?

 Exactly.
-American philosopher George Santayana said: “Those who do not learn history are doomed to repeat it,” and not so long ago in Wrocław a group of people burned a dummy of a Jew.
-A similar thing happened when it was announced that Poland was going to accept refugees, and those against the decision were posting images of Auschwitz captioned “welcome” on social media.
+American philosopher George Santayana said: “Those who do not learn history are doomed to repeat it”, and not so long ago in Wrocław a group of people burned a dummy of a Jew.
+Similar thing happened when it was announced that Poland was going to accept refugees, and those against the decision were posting images of Auschwitz captioned “welcome” on social media.
 Does this prove we’ve come full circle?

 The last few decades since WWII show that humanity can’t break away from such atrocities that quickly.
 The only certain “never again” is that Germans won’t be ever again killing Jews in Warsaw in 1942 like they did.
 Since the Holocaust, there has been genocide in Rwanda and Srebrenica, not far from Poland.